Best Cheap Health Insurance in Maryland for 2026

 The high cost and widespread use of weight-loss drugs like Ozempic and Wegovy is also causing health insurance rates to go up.

-Changes to discounts, called subsidies, could also make health insurance more expensive in 2026.
+Changes to discounts, called subsidies, are also making health insurance more expensive in 2026.
 Starting in 2021, people with low incomes could get bigger discounts, called "enhanced subsidies."
-But these extra discounts are going to expire at the end of the year.
+But these extra discounts are going to expire at the end of 2025.
 Unless they're extended by Congress, the discounts won't be as big in 2026.
 That means you'll pay more for health insurance even if you still get discounts.

 What to do if your rate goes up in 2026